-SPEC 7334X Aging: Speech and Language Processes and Disorders

-30 hours lecture plus conference and individual work; 3 credits The effect of aging on speech and language processes and disorders.
+SPEC 7334X Aging: Speech and Language Processes and 30 hours lecture plus conference and individual work; 3 credits The effect of aging on speech and language processes and disorders.
 Prerequisite: a course in speech and language disorders or permission of the deputy chairperson.

-SPEC 7336X Speech and Language-based Learning Disabilities

-Typical and atypical development of language in the school-age child and adolescent.
+SPEC 7336X Speech and Language-based Learning Disabilities 30 hours plus conference; 3 credits Typical and atypical development of language in the school-age child and adolescent.
 Etiology, characteristics, assessment, and treatment of speech and language-based learning disabilities in children and adolescents.
 Consideration of the interdependence among language, discourse, and literacy skills.
 Prerequisite: a course in speech and language acquisition or permission of the deputy chairperson.

-SPEC 7337X Articulation and Phonological Disorders

-Etiology, characteristics, assessment, and treatment of articulation and phonological disorders in children and adults.
+SPEC 7337X Articulation and Phonological Disorders 30 hours plus conference; 3 credits Etiology, characteristics, assessment, and treatment of articulation and phonological disorders in children and adults.
 Dialectical variations, phonological awareness, and literacy.
 Prerequisite: a course in speech disorders.